-While India eagerly awaits an Activa-type Honda electric scooter to set the EV market ablaze in the first half of the decade, a Honda electric bike based on the Honda CB125R could be in the works.
+Late last year, a patent application had suggested that a Honda electric bike based on the Honda CB125R is in the works.
 The Honda CB125R is the smallest member of the Honda Neo Sports Cafe naked bike family.

-ElectricVehicleWeb.in has come across a new overseas patent filing for the power unit structure of a new Honda electric bike.
-If it makes it to the production, the model could be the first Honda Neo Retro Sports Cafe EV.
-The size and design of the bike in the patent application looks very close to that of the Honda CB125R.
+ElectricVehicleWeb.in had come across a new patent filing for the power unit structure of a new Honda electric bike.
+If it makes it to production, the model could be the first Honda Neo-Retro Sports Cafe EV.
+The size and design of the bike in the patent application look very close to that of the Honda CB125R.
 Honda has chosen this platform for its electric bike probably because, like in the case of the CB125R, its main target customers would be style-conscious young riders who need a simple vehicle to move around the city.

 The patented Honda electric bike features two rectangular parallelepiped high-voltage batteries positioned below the tank and rider seat.
 The power unit or the propulsion motor is placed all the way down and is denoted by the letter ‘P’ in the patent images.
 The power control unit (PCU), part no. 18 in the picture, is positioned right above it, which means that the harness connecting it with the motor can be kept short.

 As for the batteries, it is positioned under the tank, item no. 37 is relatively bigger and should be the main one.
-That, and the second battery positioned under the rider seat, item no. 36, are horizontally mounted.
+The second battery was positioned under the rider seat, item no. 36, is also mounted.
 It’s safe to assume that the main battery won’t be swappable.

 Video Courtesy: Honda Moto France

-Swappable batteries offer more convenience and allow an immediate solution in the case of battery depletion and is a new business model for auto manufacturers.
-The Honda PCX Electric electric maxi-scooter comes with a “Honda Mobile Power Pack” that comprises two such (1.05 kWh Lithium-ion) removable batteries.
+Swappable batteries offer more convenience and allow an immediate solution during battery depletion or an unplanned long-distance trip.
+It is a new business model for auto manufacturers.
+The limited-edition Honda PCX Electric electric maxi-scooter comes with a “Honda Mobile Power Pack” that comprises two such (1.05 kWh Lithium-ion) removable batteries.